Welcome to today's edition of the Rush 24-7 podcast.

 Most foreign operatives in Iraq come from Saudi Arabia, some from Syria, Egypt, and Pakistan.

-Now the move by coalition forces to continue to put pressure on the Al Qaeda network in Iraq is inhibiting the Islamist terrorist organization from developing a national movement from within the country, said Admiral Smith.
+Now, the move by coalition forces to continue to put pressure on the al-Qaeda network in Iraq is inhibiting the Islamist terrorist organization from developing a national movement from within the country, said Admiral Smith.

-It sounds like it's a burying ground for Al Qaeda.
+It sounds like it's a burying ground for al-Qaeda.

 He told Hugh Hewitt this the other day on the radio.

-Uh and he really praised his special ops.
+And he really praised his special ops.

-The special ops guys, we had the call from the wife yesterday of the uh naval special ops unit.
+The special ops guys, we had the call from the wife yesterday of the naval special ops unit.

-Uh, and uh apparently Petraeus is just singing the praises of these guys.
+And apparently Petraeus is just singing the praises of these guys.

 They're out every night.

-They're they're uh they're doing some great stuff.
+They're doing some great stuff.

 This guy's mad, and he's speaking on his own.

-Uh, I know that there will be some who will question the veracity.
+I know that there will be some who will question the veracity.

 Well, this could be a giant lie.

-This guy could be setting us all up, or Bush and Cheney uh decided to do it.
+This guy could be setting us all up.

 Oh, get this.

-This is this is incredible, too.
+This is incredible, too.

-Today, Nick Christoph in the New York Times says, No, that's not the right comparison.
+Today, Nick Christoph in the New York Times says, no, that's not the right comparison.

 And he goes and gets a confirmation on that from the disgraced Iranian expert at Columbia University, Gary Sick.